Marc Chagall Museum

 Transport: Bus No. 15 and 22 go past the 'Musée Chagall' stop.

-Opening times: Wednesday to Monday 10am-6pm (closes 5pm November to April).
+Opening times: Daily 10am-6pm (closes 5pm November to April).
+Closed on Tuesdays.
 Closed 1 January, 1 May, and 25 December.